-New Construction- Consideration of a resolution of the City of Key West Planning Board recommending an Ordinance of the City of Key West, Florida, amending the Historic Architectural Review Commission's guidelines for new construction as referenced in Section 90-142 of the City of Key West Land Development Regulations; providing for severability; providing for repeal of inconsistent provisions; providing for an effective date.
+Additions and Alterations- Consideration of a resolution of the City of Key West Planning Board recommending an Ordinance of the City of Key West, Florida, amending the Historic Architectural Review Commission's guidelines for additions and alterations as referenced in Section 90-142 of the City of Key West Land Development Regulations; providing for severability; providing for repeal of inconsistent provisions;

-REQUEST: Approval of the submitted Ordinance for New Construction
+providing for an effective date.

-Guidelines.
+Request: Approval of the submitted Ordinance for additions and alterations guidelines.